ZhuoWeiLi/Anime-Site/README.md

 ## How to use

-Setup a mongoDB instance and then create an environment variable DATABASEURL with the url to the database.
+Setup a mongoDB instance and then create an environment variable DATABASEURL with the url to the database and an environment variable PORT with your preferred port number.

 ```bash
 git clone https://github.com/ZhuoWeiLi/Shows-Site/